 The potential applicant submits an application to the utility.
-The submittal must include the completed standard application form, including a copy of equipment certification to UL 1741 (November 2005 revision) as applicable, a three line diagram specific to the proposed system, a letter of authorization (if applicant is agent for the customer), and payment of a non-refundable \$350 application fee, except that the fee shall be refunded to net metering customer-generators unless applied toward the cost of installing a dedicated transformer.
-If the applicant proceeds with the project to completion, the application fee will be applied as a payment to the utility stotal cost for interconnection, including the cost of processing the application.
-Within five (5) business days of receiving the application, the utility will notify the applicant of receipt and whether the application has been completed adequately.
+The submittal must include the completed standard application form, including a copy of equipment certification to the most recent revision of UL 1741 as applicable, a three line diagram specific to the proposed system, a letter of authorization (if applicant is agent for the customer), and payment of a non-refundable \$350 application fee, except that the application fee shall be refunded to net metering customer-generators unless applied toward the cost of installing a dedicated transformer (s) or other safety equipment.
+If the applicant proceeds with the project to completion, the application fee will be applied as a payment to the utility's total cost for interconnection, including the cost of processing the application.
+Within five (5) Business Days (ten (10) Business Days for systems proposed in underground network areas) of receiving the application, the utility will notify the applicant of receipt and whether the application has been completed adequately.
 It is in the best interest of the applicant to provide the utility with all pertinent technical information as early as possible in the process.
 If the required documentation is presented in this step, it will allow the utility to perform the required reviews and allow the process to proceed as expeditiously as possible.